Zylann/godot_voxel/doc/source/smooth_terrain.md

 Currently, the size of voxels is fixed to 1 space unit.
 It might be possible in a future version to change it.
 For now, a workaround is to scale down the node.
 However, make sure it is a uniform scale, and careful not to scale too low otherwise it might blow up.

+`scale` from Node3D must not be confused with the concept of *size*.
+If you change `scale`, *it will also scale the voxel grid*, view distances, all the dimensions you might have set in generators, and of course it will apply to child nodes as well.
+The result will *look the same*, just bigger, no more details.
+So if you want something larger *with more details as a result*, it is recommended to change these sizes instead of scaling everything.
+For example, if your generator contains a sphere and Perlin noise, you may change the radius of the sphere and the frequency/period of the noise instead of scaling the node.
+Doing it this way preserve the size of voxels and so it preserves accuracy.

+Godot also allows you to scale non-uniformly, but it's not recommended (might cause collision issues too).

 ### Full load mode